urql-graphql/urql/.changeset/long-tomatoes-joke.md

 ---
-'next-urql': patch
+'next-urql': major
 ---

-Stop keeping a global copy of the client in our `init-urql-client` method
+Rmove global client var from our `init-urql-client` method, this impacts applications that rely on the client being shared across wrapped `pages/` a migration path is to wrap `_app` instead.